CeeLo Green discography

-The discography of American recording artist CeeLo Green consists of six studio albums, one compilation album, thirty-nine singles and twenty-five music videos.
+The American rapper CeeLo Green has released six studio albums, one compilation album, thirty-nine singles and twenty-five music videos.
 Diversified in the genres of hip hop, alternative, and soul music, he began his career as a part of the Atlanta-based hip hop group Goodie Mob, which itself was a part of the collective Dungeon Family.
 His solo career was embarked upon in 2002 with the album Cee-Lo Green and His Perfect Imperfections.
-The album and its follow ups would feature an retro-infused funk panache executed with soulful delivery.
+The album and its follow ups would feature a retro-infused funk panache executed with soulful delivery.
 This would be most exemplified in his third solo effort: The Lady Killer (2010).